johnclyde/acorn/README.md

 # Creating new releases

-When we create a new release, we usually need to release both a new language server and a new VSCode extension.
-If there are only changes to the extension, we don't need to release a new language server.
-But if there are only changes to the language server, we do need to release a new extension, so that clients know to update their language server.
+When we create a new release, we release both a new language server and a new VSCode extension.

 1. Bump the version using the `version.py` tool.